 Political campaigns are complex and ever-changing entities.
 Campaigns must have a plan for managing their digital assets to be successful.
 We will outline some best practices for political digital asset management.
-By following these tips, campaigns can ensure that their online presence is streamlined and effective.
+By following these tips, campaigns can ensure their online presence is streamlined and effective.

 As campaigns become increasingly digital, the need for effective political digital asset management increases.
 You can quickly lose control of your branding and messaging without careful organization and management of your team’s digital files.